autopi-io/documentation/docs/guides/index.md

   performance of your car and the battery in the car.
 4. The device can only be powered through the OBD-II port.
 Powering the Raspberry Pi directly, is not supported, and can cause issues.
+5. When inserting the device for the first time, make sure the vehicle is powered off.
 :::

 ## 1. Setting up user account